markc/hcp_bs5/README.md

 On an internal LAN (without public IP access) this will go ahead and install the entire system ready to start using at a `http` address.
-If the installation procedure can detect an externally available public IP then it will go ahead and install a LetsEncrypt SSL certificate so that web services can be access via `https` and the mail server will be SSL enabled.
+If the installation procedure can detect an externally available public IP then it will attempt to install a LetsEncrypt SSL certificate so that web services can be access via `https` and the mail server will be SSL enabled and ready for the real-world.
 The mail, web, sftp and HCP login credentials will be presented during the installation output.

-The essential configuration settings for the default server will be in...
+The essential configuration settings for the default server will be inside the container (example only for a local LAN domain called `sysadm.lan`)...

+    lxc exec c1 bash
-    cat ~/.vhosts/$(hostname -f)
+    cat ~/.vhosts/c1.sysadm.lan

-Or, if you already have a containter or remote server ready to use after a fresh Ubuntu install then you could install the entire NetServa SH and HCP system by ssh'ing into the system (or for example, "lxc exec c1 bash" for a LXD container.)
+Or, if you already have a containter or remote server ready to use after a fresh Ubuntu install then you could install the entire NetServa SH and HCP system by ssh'ing into the system (or for example, "lxc exec c1 bash" for a LXD container) and...

     curl -s https://raw.githubusercontent.com/netserva/sh/master/bin/setup-sh | bash
     setup-all

 This may take 5 or 10 mintes to complete depending on the bandwidth available to the target server.
-Once finished you should be able to go to `https://$(hostname -f)/adm` and login to the HCP web interface using the simple sitewide HTTP `sysadm/1234` authentication first then the real admin username and password presented at the end of the setup procedure.
+Once finished you should be able to go to `https://real.domain.name/adm` and login to the HCP web interface using the simple sitewide HTTP `sysadm/1234` authentication first then the real admin username and password presented at the end of the setup procedure.